WarrickF/TicketPlanner/TicketPlanner/Readme.md

 Most of the classes should be fairly self explanitory.
 The only two considerations are:

-1. When performing the seating assignment we seat the largest groups 1st as they will require large contiguous blocks of seating.
+1. When performing the seating assignment, we seat the largest groups 1st as they will require large contiguous blocks of seating.

 2. We used Dictionaries to store the list of Sections in a row, seats in a section etc. this could probably have been avoided, using a simpler construct.